Lordd007/Food-Image-Classifier-Deep-Learning-for-Nutritional-AI/README.md

 ---

-## 🧠 Project Goals
+## 🧐 Project Goals

-- Train and evaluate a CNN-based food classifier
+* Train and evaluate a CNN-based food classifier
-- Explore transfer learning with pretrained EfficientNet
+* Explore transfer learning with pretrained EfficientNet and MobileNetV2
-- Deploy a reusable image classification pipeline
+* Evaluate performance using Top1/Top-5 accuracy, confusion matrix, and precision/recall
+* Deploy a Gradio UI to interactively test predictions
-- Lay the groundwork for an AI system that connects food recognition to nutritional insights
+* Lay the groundwork for a system that connects food recognition to nutritional insights

 ---